This page describes the eT_launch

 -load, --load-restart-directory

-search for eT restart files in the provided directory
+search for eT restart files in the provided directories

 and copy them to scratch before starting eT.